 Lately, I have been keeping myself busy with my new story 'Innocence Lost' (Yes I've altered the name).
 But, I have also been keeping my eyes open for new ideas for articles.
 The other day, my old friend Ms. Anthropy wanted to know if I would accompany her to the supposedly haunted ship the Queen Mary.
 Although at first I must admit I was a tad skeptical, any negativity I felt towards it soon turned to elation.
 I love traveling, especially to sites that may, or may not, be haunted.
 Hopefully, by the end of the month I will have both my new story and my new article completed.

 I am a horror fanatic as well as a writer.
 I consider my contemporary peers tame by my standards and hopefully one day, my works will set the standard!
-I have completed 31 short stories and have published 3 books of short stories.
-I have completed 3 novels, 3 novellas, and am currently working on a dark fantasy series.
+I have completed 32 short stories and have published 3 books of short stories.
+I have completed 3 novels, 3 novellas, and have completed two parts for a dark fantasy series.
 I write what I consider 'Elemental' Horror, borrowing from genre's such as Gothic, Gore, the traditional ghost story, and the Occult.
 Hail Horrors!!